-Whether you are a man, woman or child, it is likely that you use some form of personal care products daily.
-From the moment you stumble out of bed, the routine begins: you brush your teeth with toothpaste; cleanse your skin with soap or shower gel; wash your face with face wash; suds your scalp with shampoo and conditioner; use shaving cream and aftershave; apply lotion, deodorant, perfume or cologne, sunscreen; and, if you are a woman, you can add makeup into the mix.
+Whether you are a man, woman, or child, it is likely that you use some form of personal care products daily.
+From the moment you stumble out of bed, the routine begins: You brush your teeth with toothpaste; cleanse your skin with soap or shower gel; wash your face with face wash; suds your scalp with shampoo and conditioner; use shaving cream and aftershave; apply lotion, deodorant, perfume or cologne, sunscreen; and maybe you add makeup into the mix.
 Stop for a moment and think about how many personal care or cosmetic products you use in a day.
-How many did you come up with—two, five, ten or fifteen?
+How many did you come up with—two, five, 10, or 15?

-According to the Environmental Working Group (EWG), a Washington DC-based advocacy organization, the average American uses approximately 10-15 personal care products with a total of 126 different ingredients daily.
-This figure doesn't even take into account re-applications of products throughout the day.
-We brush our teeth three times a day.
-We wash our hands 6-12 times a day.
-We re-apply sunscreen every few hours that we are in the sun.
+According to the advocacy organization Environmental Working Group (EWG), the average American uses approximately 10 to 15 personal care products with a total of 126 ingredients daily.
+This figure doesn't even take into account reapplications of products throughout the day.
+We brush our teeth at least two times a day.
+We wash our hands multiple times a day.
+We reapply sunscreen every few hours that we are in the sun.
 We may even shower more than once per day.
-When you do the math, it's incredible to consider the number of items that we slather across our skin every day.
-However, the number of products used isn't the issue; rather, it's the ingredients in those products and what they do once in our bloodstream that is cause for concern.
+When you do the math, it's incredible to consider the number of items that we slather across our skin.
+However, the number of products used isn't the issue; rather, it's the ingredients in those products that cause concern.

-The cosmetic industry argues that it's okay to put these toxic ingredients into products because only tiny amounts are used in each product, and therefore they are not harmful.
-However, as you already know, each of us is using ten or more products a day.
-If you add to that several applications a day and multiply that over a lifetime, then these toxic chemicals do add up and wreak havoc on our bodies and our heath!
+The cosmetic industry argues that it's OK to put these untested and potentially dangerous ingredients into products because only tiny amounts are used in each product, and therefore they are not harmful.
+However, if each of us is using 10 or more products a day, and you add to that several applications a day and multiply that over a lifetime, then these chemicals do add up.
+This is why "clean" cosmetics have become a growing concern for many.

 And what's even worse is the number of loopholes that the cosmetic industry has in place to make it difficult for even the most educated consumer to read and understand its labels.
 For example, the industry is not required to use the FDA's ingredient name convention guidelines.
-Therefore, one ingredient can be spelled and labeled many different ways in different products.
-Any product with the word "fragrance" could have virtually anything in it and need not be disclosed to the consumer, because the chemicals that go into making a fragrance are considered "trade secrets."
-In one study by the EWG, phthalates, a known toxin, were found in 75 percent of all products yet was not listed on the label but rather hidden in the word "fragrance."
+Therefore, one ingredient can be spelled and labeled many ways in different products.
+Any product with the word "fragrance" could have virtually anything in it and need not be disclosed to the consumer because the chemicals that go into making a fragrance are considered "trade secrets."
+In one study by the EWG, phthalates were found in 75% of all products yet was not listed on the label but rather hidden in the word "fragrance."

-- Permanently avoid any products that contain “the dirty dozen” toxic ingredients: parabens, phthalates, sodium laurel sulfate, propylene glycol, DEA, diazolidinyl urea, butyl acetate, butylated hydroxytoluene, ethyl acetate, toluene, triethanolamine, petrolatum and "fragrance.”
-For a more comprehensive list of toxic ingredients go to Teens Turning Green.
+- Avoid any products that contain these ingredients: parabens, phthalates, sodium laurel sulfate, propylene glycol, DEA, diazolidinyl urea, butyl acetate, butylated hydroxytoluene, ethyl acetate, toluene, triethanolamine, petrolatum, and "fragrance."
+These are often called the Dirty Dozen.

-- Read all ingredient labels carefully!
-The US government does not regulate the words "natural" or "organic."
-To carry USDA Organic Seal of Approval, at least 95 percent of the ingredients must be organic.
-No seal, no purchase!
+- When purchasing "natural" or "organic," make sure it's been vetted: The U.S. government does not regulate the words "natural" or "organic."
+To carry USDA Organic Seal of Approval, at least 95% of the ingredients must be organic.

-- Check out the Environmental Working Group (EWG) website: www.ewg.org, which has a comprehensive cosmetics database called its "Skin Deep Report," which ranks over 25,000 products on a 0-10 scale of toxicity.
+- Check out the Environmental Working Group (EWG): The group's website, www.ewg.org, has a comprehensive cosmetics database called its "Skin Deep Report," which ranks products on a 0-to-10 scale of toxicity.